What equipment do the recording studios have?

 The 4-person studio supports remote participation through a standard telephone line and Skype.
 It is possible to include multiple remote participants through either method (i.e. three people on a single Skype call), but all mix-minus Skype audio will be recording to a single track.

 If you plan on utilizing either the telephone or Skype please make a note when you make your reservation.
 We will make sure to provide details that all participants need to get set up.

 The smaller 1-person vocal booth does not include any support for remote participation.
 If you would like to use your own computer or phone in that way you can, but in general the vocal booth is more suited to solo tracking and voiceover.

 Can I bring my own equipment to use in the studios?

 Other than a recording device to use in the 1-person vocal booth, we generally don't allow people to bring their own equipment, like replacement microphones.
 If you do have needs that require specific equipment that is not currently available at the Podcast Garage, please give us a call and we can discuss some options.
-Without prior permission, connecting or disconnecting any equipment is strictly prohibited.
+Without prior permission, connecting, disconnecting, or moving any equipment is strictly prohibited.

 Is food or drink allowed in the studios?

 No food or drink is allowed inside the studios except for water in a resealable bottle.